K0more/AI-Tshirt-Designer/README.md

 ## How to run the project on local

 - Firstly, clone the repo using git clone
+- Run npm install inside both client and server directories
+- Then inside server directory use npm start
-- Then inside the client folder use npm run dev
+- Afterwards inside the client folder use npm run dev
 - The project will run at localhost:5173
+- port for the server router is localhost:8080

 ## Features: